-Review | We tested the first state ‘vaccine passport’ at Yankee Stadium.
-It’s not quite a home run.
+Review | We tested the first state ‘vaccine passport.’
+Here’s what worked — and didn’t.

 Regardless of where you live, vaccine passports on the horizon promise to fast-track our safe return to public spaces.
 But only if people are able to access and trust them.
 And that’s a big if.

 With the help of New Yorkers across a range of ages, I’ve been testing Excelsior Pass to see whether digital vaccine passports create more problems than they solve.
 Using Excelsior Pass is entirely voluntary, but it requires learning about the state’s system and mastering a few different websites and apps.
 It took me 20 minutes over Zoom to help an octogenarian set up his pass, though it was certainly simpler than mastering vaccine-appointment websites.
-And even when we thought we understood the system, Excelsior Pass didn’t always work: My tech-reporter colleague tried to use it to enter Yankee Stadium, but the system didn’t update with his clearance until after the game was over.
+Even when we thought we understood the system, Excelsior Pass didn’t always work: My tech-reporter colleague tried to use it to enter Yankee Stadium, but the system didn’t update with his clearance until after the game was over.

 The good news: For the digitally savvy people who figure it out, using Excelsior Pass doesn’t appear to pose major privacy risks.
 The system, designed for the state by IBM, cannot be easily used by the state to track you.
 And it’s more discreet than the alternative of showing your medical records to a bouncer.